CatTanker/cnc_map_tool_guide/docs/additional_tools.md

 ![Before](Assets/arabian_gulf.webp)
 To Snow:
 ![ToSnow](Assets/arab_gulf_snow.jpg)
-To TS Temperate (without any edits):
+To TS Temperate (without any edits, will require a quick ore conversion to fix gems --> blue tib, and a few manual touchups where transitions simply cannot match):
 ![|ToTS](Assets/barebones_conversion_to_ts.png)

 The tool can also be used for simpler functions such as swapping ore and gems, properly swapping overlays from gems to blue tiberium and compressing the map down to reduce file size.
 Users can also write custom scripts to add support for terrain expansions, such swapping entirely custom terain between mods, or including custom buildings in a script if required.